hashimoton/texttools/README.rst

 hook
 ===============

-Continue lines if the following line contains the give pattern.
+Continue lines if the following line contains the given pattern.

 Usage::